Our Curriculum & Equal Opportunities:

 In the Reception and KS1 we teach phonics and early reading through an evidence based scheme known as ‘Read, Write, Ink’.
 This programme is based upon the use of ‘synthetic phonics’, a method of teaching reading shown to have proven results.
 Dedicated daily session systematically build phonic understanding and support pupils on their early ‘reading journey’.
 Experience has shown that this provides the valuable foundations pupils need in order to become accomplished and enthused readers.

-You can find out how your child will learn to read here: How will my child learn to read
+You can find out more about how your child will learn to read on our Phonics page here.

 Our Reception and KS1 Maths Curriculum is based around a ‘mastery’ approach developed by White Rose Maths Hub.
 This approach to number work aims to develop a deep understanding, confidence and competence in maths – a culture that produces strong, secure learning and real progress.
 Particularly in KS1 this approach utilises a variety of physical resources and ‘real world’ learning.
 Helping our pupils not only learn how to ‘do’ maths but also how to apply it to solve problems and tackle everyday situations involving number.